 The texture helps mechanical cleansing of tooth surfaces.

-Dry food, with its crunchy texture, can help promote good dental hygiene by encouraging chewing and scraping away plaque and tartar buildup.
-However, it's important to ensure your kitten has access to fresh water at all times to avoid dehydration.
+The crunchy texture of dry food can promote good dental hygiene by encouraging chewing, which helps to scrape away plaque and tartar buildup.
+However, it's crucial to ensure that your kitten always has access to fresh water to prevent dehydration.

 Dry food's texture also stimulates saliva production, aiding in the digestion and overall satisfaction of the kittens.